hazelcast/hazelcast-python-client/docs/using_python_client_with_hazelcast_imdg.rst

   Read from and write to Kafka topics.
 - `File
   <https://docs.hazelcast.com/hazelcast/latest/sql/file-connector.html>`__:
-  Read from a https://docs.hazelcast.com/hazelcast/latest/sql/connectors.htmllocal or remote file.
+  Read from a local or remote file.
 - `IMap
   <https://docs.hazelcast.com/hazelcast/latest/sql/imap-connector.html>`__:
   Read from and write to an IMap.